jrmessias/certificados/README.md

 * School of net - Javascript Básico
 * School of net - Jquery Iniciando
 * School of net - Laravel - Autenticação
+* School of net - Laravel - Notifications
 * School of net - Linux no terminal
 * School of net - Lumen
 * School of net - Materialize CSS